-After my freshman year, I knew something needed to change for me to be happier in college.
+After my freshman year, I knew something needed to change to be happier in college.
 I spent the summer thinking of what I could do to improve my life.
-I decided to sign up for sorority recruitment as a sophomore and made it my goal to go to every sorority event that I could.
+I decided to sign up for sorority recruitment as a sophomore and made it my goal to attend every sorority event I could.
 I also tried to get to know at least one person at every event I attended.

 6. Change your major if you aren’t happy

-When I was struggling academically, I really thought it was the end of the world and that I was not smart enough.
-I realized that I was not enjoying my major and switched it to something I truly liked.
+When I struggled academically, I thought it was the end of the world and that I was not smart enough.
+I realized I was not enjoying my major and switched it to something I liked.

-College sometimes doesn’t always go as planned and it isn’t quite as glamorous as YouTube, Instagram, and movies make it seem.
+College doesn’t always go as planned, and it isn’t quite as glamorous as YouTube, Instagram, and movies make it seem.
 I set an extremely high and, it turns out, unrealistic expectation for college.
-If you had a not-so-great freshman year of college, keep in mind that things will get better.
+Remember that things will improve if you have a not-so-great freshman year of college.

-The next three years will be so much better because school should be in person, making it much easier to meet new people and make new friends.
+The next three years will be much better because school should be in person, making meeting new people and making new friends much easier.
 I made some of my closest friends during my second and third years at college.

-Not everything is going to be perfect, and it is important to make the best of every situation and work to improve your life if it is not going how you want it to go.
-I thought my whole college experience was going to be awful because of the disappointing first year, but things truly got much better with time.
+Not everything will be perfect, and it is important to make the best of every situation and improve your life if it is not going how you want it to go.
+I thought my college experience would be awful because of the disappointing first year, but things got much better with time.